MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/enterprise/during-and-after-your-data-move.md

 - One Drive for Business

-- Project Online

-- Project für Microsoft 365

 - Microsoft 365-Videodienste

-- Office im S-Browser
+- Office in einem Browser

 - Microsoft 365 Apps for Enterprise